Roundup Speculative

 An In-Game Social Media System That Affects Gameplay

-The trailers clearly show a smartphone with a social media-style app.
-Viral videos, comments, reactions.
-The theory goes further: this fictional social network would directly influence gameplay.
+The trailers clearly show a smartphone with a social media-style app: viral videos, comments, reactions.
+The theory goes further, suggesting this fictional social network would directly influence gameplay.

-The idea: your criminal actions would be filmed by witness NPCs and go viral on the in-game social network.
+The idea: your criminal actions would be filmed by witness NPCs and go viral in-game.
 Rob a bank in broad daylight, and it becomes trending in the game world.
 Your notoriety rises, police respond differently, NPCs recognize you on the street.

 Lucia and Jason Aren’t Always Together